JSpeedie/CSCD58-Final-Project/README.md

 # Acknowledgements

-This CSCD58 Final Project is comprised of 3 major, distinct contributions.
+This CSCD58 Final Project is comprised of 4 major, distinct contributions.

 ## 1. Basic FTP Client/Server by users pranav93y and nishant-sachdeva
 [https://github.com/pranav93y/Basic-FTP-Client-Server](https://github.com/pranav93y/Basic-FTP-Client-Server)
-It's worth noting that while it served at the FTP implementation that we made our extensions on (as extensions to FTP was the focus of our project), this code base was not fully functional.
+It's worth noting that while it ultimately was able to serve as the FTP implementation on which we made our extensions (as *extensions* to FTP was the focus of our project), this code base was not fully functional.
 2 small but important changes had to made (and which are marked accordingly with comments) so that non-text files could be both put and retrieved by a client.
-The original code only supports text files and starts to break when it encounter non-terminal null bytes.
+The original code only supports text files and would break upon encountering null bytes which were used for purposes other than null-terminating a string.
 Instructions on how to use these programs found in this README are partially modified (just for brevity, and to match other small changes we made (such as removing an "-out" prefix from retrieved files) from the original instructions.

 ## 2. The 7-Zip LZMA SDK
 [https://7-zip.org/sdk.html](https://7-zip.org/sdk.html)
 The compression algorithm used in our extension to FTP was the LZMA aka the